 Sakya monastery has two parts divided by the Zongchu River.
 The Northern side of the monastery built by Kon Konchok Gyalpo is not active nowadays and was left in ruins.
 The southern part of the monastery built by Dromgon Choegyal Phakpa is where most of the rituals and praying happen.

-After breakfast, we will drive straight to EBC and Rongbuk Monastery crossing several passes along the way.
-The first pass along the way is Gyatso La Pass (5400m) which has a view of the Himalayas.
-You can see Mt.
-Everest in the distance from the viewing point at the pass.
-From left to right you will see Mt.
-Makalu (8463m) Mt.
-Lhotse (8516m) Mt.
-Everest (8848m) Mt.
-Cho Oyu (8201m) and Mt.
-Shishapangma (8020m).
+After breakfast, we drive straight to Everest Base Camp (EBC) and Rongbuk Monastery, crossing several high passes along the way.
+The first is Gyatso La Pass (5,400 m), offering a sweeping panorama of the Himalayas.
+From the viewpoint, you can see Mt.
+Makalu (8,463 m), Mt.
+Lhotse (8,516 m), Mt.
+Everest (8,848 m), Mt.
+Cho Oyu (8,201 m), and Mt.
+Shishapangma (8,020 m) lined up across the horizon.

 Today you'll reach Peikutso Lake, where you can catch a glimpse of Mount Shishapangma in the distance.
 As you descend further, the landscape will start changing noticeably, more trees will appear, and the grass will become greener.
 You're getting close to the Kyirong Valley now.